 Plus, it has perhaps the best customer experience of any financial institution having fostered a true community feel, regular offline social meet-ups, educational events and much more.

 |SoFi Pros||SoFi Cons|

-|✅ Live Advisors: Across its product suite, SoFi begins with a customer-first focus and their Wealth Management offering is no different, combining the low fees associated with technology powered robo-advisors and the human touch of dedicated financial advisors to produce a hybrid, best-of-both-worlds, offering.||❌ 529: Like Betterment and Personal Capital, SoFi does not offer 529 Plans yet.
+|✅ Live Advisors: For investors who don’t want the option to connect with humans from time to time, SoFi is a better choice than pure robo-advisors, like Wealthfront, that do not offer human advice.||❌ 529: Like Betterment and Personal Capital, SoFi does not offer 529 Plans yet.
 For those wishing to get a head start saving on college tuition expenses for beneficiaries, Wealthfront might be a better option.|

 |✅ Live Chat: In our customer support evaluations, we found SoFi to be highly responsive; it took less than 2 minutes to reply comprehensively to Live Chat queries and email responses were received within a day.|